auperatech/VMSS2.0/usage/K260_Kria_SOM/README.md

 ```

-If there's no need to select a specific camera, you can proceed with the default settings provided in the configuration files within the input_usb_cam directory.
+If there's no need to select a specific camera, you can proceed with the default settings provided in the configuration files within the `/opt/aupera/examples/input_usb_cam` directory.

 To execute a pipeline with a USB input, you'll need to specify the output and configuration pbtxt files as shown here: